Zilian4/DCM2NII-Tool/README.md

 - This repository does not store the executable directly because of GitHub file size limits.
 - Please download the latest `Dcm2NiiTool.exe` from the Google Drive link above.

-## Support This Project

-If this project is useful for your work, please consider starring the repository to support development and help others discover it.